1377zy/Car_Exchange_Module/DEPLOYMENT_SUMMARY.md

 **Best for**: Production deployment with minimal infrastructure management.

 **Steps**:
-1. Run `node deploy-to-render.js` to prepare the application
-2. Push code to GitHub
+1. Push code to GitHub
-3. Create a new Web Service on Render.com
+2. Create a new Web Service on Render.com for the backend API
-4. Connect your GitHub repository
+3. Connect your GitHub repository
-5. Configure build and start commands
-6. Add environment variables
-7. Deploy
+4. Use the render.yaml configuration file for automatic setup
+5. Create a new Static Site on Render.com for the frontend
+6. Connect the same GitHub repository
+7. Set the build command to `cd client && npm install && npm run build`
+8. Set the publish directory to `client/build`

 **Features**:
 - Automatic CI/CD from GitHub
 - Managed database options
 - SSL/TLS certificates included
+- Separate services for backend API and frontend
+- Environment variables configured in render.yaml

 ### 4. Cloud Deployment (Railway.app)